sunsided/crashie/README.md

 Likewise, UDP echo is supported.
 For that, use the `CRASHIE_BIND_UDP_ECHO` environment variable or run e.g.

-To bind crashie to TCP sockets, use the `CRASHIE_BIND_TCP_ECHO` environment variable or run e.g.

 ```bash
 crashie --bind-udp-echo 127.0.0.1:8080
 ```